← Back to News

 When installed by a qualified, accredited installer, solar panels protect your roof rather than damage it.
 The sections of roof under the panels are shielded from UV exposure, hail, and weather.
 Proper installation follows New Zealand standards and ensures no water ingress or structural issues.

-Myth 5: Solar Is Not Worth It If I Rent or Plan to Move
+Myth 5: Solar Isn't Worth It If I Might Move House

 Myth 6: The Grid Will Look After Me Without Solar